-Norm Jacobowitz, MSN, PMHNP-BC is licensed to provide Psychiatric Medication Management, Psychotherapy, Psychoeducation, and other behavioral health services.
+Norm Jacobowitz, APRN and Mary Fisher, APRN, are licensed to provide Psychiatric Medication Management, Psychotherapy, Psychoeducation, and other behavioral health services.
 In general, your care will be restricted to Psychiatric Medication Management and Psychoeducation.

-While not always required as a condition of receiving services, Norm believes that you cannot expect good results in treatment without engaging in psychotherapy.
-In addition, it is proven that exercise, good sleep hygiene, and avoidance of alcohol and other substances (including cannabis/THC) is important to your recovery.
+While not always required as a condition of receiving services, Norm and Mary believe that you often cannot expect good results in treatment without engaging in psychotherapy.
+In addition, it is proven that exercise, good sleep hygiene, and avoidance of alcohol and other substances (including cannabis/THC) are important to your recovery.

 Norm provides treatment for these and other psychiatric conditions: